DPGAlliance/DPG-Standard/standard-questions.md

 <br>Please mention any acronyms or aliases used to refer to your digital solution.
 Use commas to enter multiple names.

 __Solution category__
-<br>Please select one or more of the four categories that your digital solutions belong to.
-Most solutions belong to only one category.
+<br>Please select one or more of the four categories that your digital solutions belong to (Most solutions belong to only one category)
 * Open Software
 * Open Content
 * Open Data